What makes Switchboard different

 Primarily targets music composition / music production use cases (e.g. DAWs, plugins).

-Music focused modules including stem separation, lyrics transcription, chord recogniotion, beat detection, mastering, vocal synthesis, and more.
+Music focused modules including stem separation, lyrics transcription, chord recognition, beat detection, mastering, vocal synthesis, and more.
 Typically used more for offline processing of music files.
+Switchboard targets a different set of use cases.

 Focused mainly on wireless headphones market.
 Different set of nodes and use cases targeted than Switchboard, though there is partial overlap.